ro-ka/node-500px/README.md

 });
 ```

-Choose on of the funtions to get blogs:
+Choose one of the funtions to get blogs (arguments optional):

 * `getById (id, arguments, callback)`
 * `getCommentsById (id, arguments, callback)`